-A data transfer methodology to assess compliance with the criteria outlined in the Schrems II decision is a pillar of the GDPR accountability program of any business.
+A data transfer impact assessment methodology to evaluate compliance with the criteria outlined in the Schrems II decision is a pillar of the GDPR accountability program of any business.

-Updated after the draft EDPB recommendations on data transfers
+Updated after the final EDPB recommendations on data transfers and the new SCCs

 After the Schrems II decision of the European Court of Justice outlawed the Privacy Shield and laid down stringent criteria for reliance on the Standard Contractual Clauses as an alternative data transfer mechanism, it is time to set your compliance strategy for the coming months.

 There is no doubt that a situation of unrest followed the decision due to its broad scope.
 The CJEU expressly held that its purpose was not to create a legal vacuum.
 But a considerable burden was placed on businesses’ shoulders to assess when and why they can still perform data transfers outside the European Economic Area based on the Standard Contractual Clauses.

 Article 14 of the new Standard Contractual Clauses expressly requires to run transfer impact assessment and to document it in the light of the principles laid down by the Schrems II that the European Commission specifically laid down, and that have been further developed by the European Data Protection Board in the final version of their recommendations on data transfers.

 The need to run a transfer impact assessment is the rule for the future